Ngo registration | Ngo registration online

 Trust:-

-A trust is a kind of Non Government Company signed up under Indian Trust Act 1882.
+A trust is a kind of Non Government Entity signed up under Indian Trust Act 1882.
 It is quickly formed within 15 days.
 Minimum members required in a Trust are 3.
 Even relatives can be involved in a Trust.
 The maximum variety of members can be upto 21.
 The classifications of Trustees are usually President, Vice-President, Chairman, Vice-Chairman, Secretary, Treasurer and so on.
 For a trust registration in Delhi, it is required for the main founder of the organization to have an aadhar card with the electricity bill or water bill of the main office address.
 Moreover, two photographs of each member is required along with their id proofs and address proofs.
 Address proofs can be voter id card, driving license, passport or any valid government photo id proof.
 The location should be authorized and if the office is on rent, NOC from proprietor is likewise required.

 Society:-